 Performed at the 1800-seat Fairfield Halls in Croydon.
 If you look fast you’ll notice 2nd violins leader Sir Neville Marriner (at the time former professor at the Royal College of Music, recent founder of the chamber orchestra St Martin in the Fields, and to-be music director of the Minnesota Orchestra).
 Note that touching moment at the end when the members of the LSO refuse to rise, at Bernstein’s insistence, for the applause of the audience, instead remaining seated and applauding Bernstein themselves.
 Now that’s respect.

-Just a passing insight, but as I watched this clip again recently it struck me that this history-making performance may quite likely represent the ultimate secret aspiration of my bonny, my darling, my beloved John Wilson.
+Just a passing insight, but as I watched this clip again recently I wondered if this history-making performance might represent the ultimate secret aspiration of my bonny, my darling, my beloved John Wilson.
 Oh laddie.
 You’ll get there.